 - Analyse a flawed method for purifying a hypothetical protein on an automated liquid chromatography unit using the UNICORN software, and suggest where the method could be improved, both in terms of the instrumentation parameters and the protein specific methodology (10%).

 On completion of this course, the student will be able to:

-- know of and appreciate commonly used strategies for protein production for structural biology and analytical biochemical assays.
+- ¿ Have knowledge and appreciation of commonly used strategies for protein production for structural biology and analytical biochemical assays.

-- understand and assimilate data relating to protein production and purification methodology design and execution.
+- ¿ Be able to understand and assimilate data and relating to protein production and purification methodology design and execution.

-- understand and extract context specific information about the method used and the post-run processing options from a protein purification LC chromatogram.
+- ¿ Be able to understand and extract context specific information about the method used and the post-run processing options from a protein purification LC chromatogram.